-Details of the annual Economic Policy and Growth Conference will be announced in due course.
+The 2018 Economic Policy and Growth Conference will take place 12-13 May.
+Details will be announced in due course.

 Economic Growth and Policy Conference 2017